gobid/knowledge-map-cheatsheets/README.md

 Goal: to assemble all established knowledge into an efficient set of cheat sheets for interdisciplinary innovation in TOPOLOGICAL order.

 Mission: Let's not get bogged down by information overload!
-Let's cut to the chase.
+Let's cut to the chase (in topological order so we never get stuck).

 To contribute:
 1. fork the project